ctripoll/ADG_RequisitionReporter/README.md

 _Developed in Summer of 2017 by Courtney Ripoll_

+_Developed for Automotive Development Group_

+## Technology Used
+* Java
+* Apache POI
+* Microsoft Excel
+* Eclipse IDE

 ## To run the Executable

 Download `Nonposted Req Reporter.jar` and double-click to start the program.
 Instructions for the program should be displayed upon start-up.

+In `examples_inputs.zip` are two valid example files to demonstrate the functionality of this application.
+Any other files may not work as this application requires a very specific format.

 ## About